WRITING TENSE ACTION SCENES

 When your characters are running for their lives, write tight and leave out a lot of description, especially little insignificant details about their surroundings.
 Of course, if the details would somehow help them, then definitely include them.

-Characters on the run don’t have time to sightsee or have great long discussions.
+Characters on the run don’t have time to sightsee, reminisce, deliberate at length, or have great long discussions.
 Their adrenaline is pumping and all they’re thinking of is survival.
+Show that in your writing style.

 A few quick tips for writing strong action scenes: